paulbradshaw/journalismrecipebook/chapters/tipsfeature.md

 Set a reminder to chase people up after a week.
 If you don't have enough responses by that time, chase up the ones you've contacted, and contact more experts as well (try different types), as a low success rate means you will need to contact more people to get one successful response.
 Review your approach, too (get feedback): it might be that your email is too long or short, or you can more clearly pitch the story, etc.

-## 6. Select your quotes and organise them into sections
+## 5. Select your quotes and organise them into sections

 Once you have enough responses, you have most of the material for the article.
 Your role now is to order and edit them.

-You want to make sure that the article is more than just a list of tips - it should have some sort of structure: a beginning, middle and end.

 All this means in practice is thinking about which tip is the best to begin with, which is the best to end with, and whether any tips might link together in some way.